 Try to do this twice daily or more often if your throat is especially irritated.
 For a quicker option when you are on the go or at work, fill a cup with steaming water.

-Take deeper breaths and reduce sentence length.
+Take deeper breaths and shorten sentence length when necessary.

 If you experience any pain during speaking or singing which last for more than two weeks, I recommend seeking out an ENT (Ear, Nose, Throat) doctor.

 Stop smoking.
-If you can’t give up, cut down.
+If quitting completely is difficult, try to reduce smoking as much as possible.
 Smoking irritates and damages the vocal folds.

 Avoid chemical irritants and smoky, dry and dusty atmospheres as they may dry out the vocal cords.